-Results of games played over-the-board in the the Homan League, the Dunleavy League, the Cookworthy Cup, the M. Wray Shield, the Cookworthy Cup, and Friendly games designated "graded", will be sent to the ECF for grading.
+Results of games played over-the-board in the the Homan League, the Cookworthy Cup, the M. Wray Shield and Friendly games designated "graded", will be sent to the ECF for grading.
 Results of games played online will not be submitted to the ECF for normal grading purposes, but they will count towards their chess.com ratings.

 - Club members should wherever possible arrange their games in the internal Club competitions in advance - ideally at least a week beforehand.
-Arranging games in the Homan and Dunleavy leagues takes priority over the Friendlies.
+Arranging games in the Homan League and Cookworthy Cup takes priority over the Friendlies.
 You can record a pre-arranged game, and view all pre-arranged games, in the Members Area of this website.

-- If any new members join part way through the season, the Competition Secretary may, at his discretion, allocate them to play in the Homan League or Dunleavy League.
+- If any new members join part way through the season, the Competition Secretary may, at his discretion, allocate them to enter the Homan League or Cookworty Cup.

 - If your opponent requests a late start due to work commitments, please accommodate this request.